The soil requirement must be fulfilled accordingly to acquire excellent air purifying benefits of the Spider plant.

 - Leaf tip burns

-How do you Know When Spider Plants Need Repotting?
+How to Know When Spider Plant Needs Repotting?

 Removing a Spider plant is pretty straightforward and does not require any extensive knowledge or tools.

-- Rinse the roots properly and plant your spider plant in a new larger pot.
+- Rinse the roots properly and plant your Spider plant in a new 2 inches bigger pot.